kubernetes-sigs/controller-runtime/designs/conditional-controllers.md

 Additionally there are restrictions that prevent a controller from running multiple times such as the clearing the watches slice for a controller after it has started.
 The effect of this is that users have no clean way of restarting controllers after they have stopped them.

-This would be useful for a number of use-cases around when controllers have little control over the installation or uninstallation on the of the resources that these controllers are responsible for watching.
+Greater detail is given in the "Future Work / Use Cases" section, but a summary of the motivating use-cases for the proposal is anytime a controller's watched resource can be installed/uninstalled unexpectedly or whenever the administrator of a controller is different from the administrator of the cluster (and thus has no control over which resources are installed).

 ## Goals

-An implementation of the minimally viable hooks needed in controller-runtime to enable users to start, stop, and restart controllers and their caches.
+An implementation of the minimally viable hooks needed in controller-runtime to enable controller adminstrators to start, stop, and restart controllers and their caches.

 ## Non-Goals